imswarnil/Im-Jekyll-Theme/_videos/video1.md

 title: Going Bangalore To Search Job After College
 description: Are you a fresher considering a job in Bangalore?
 Join me as I share my journey and insights into the job market for freshers.
 Whether you're moving to Bangalore or already job hunting here, this video is for you.
 date: 2017-08-25
-video_source: YouTube
+type : YouTube
-video_type: Vlog
-video_duration: 02:51
-video_id: Q9DOOU5oHMk  # YouTube video ID
-start_time: 0:00
-end_time: 2:51
-comments: true
-category: Vlog
+category: [Vlog, Job Search]
+duration: 02:51
+id: Q9DOOU5oHMk
 tags: [Bangalore, job search, fresher, vlog]
 timestamps:
   - time: "0:00"